-CHOKE ARTIST explores casual anxieties we carry on a daily basis; the thoughts that stop us from being brave, confident, and vulnerable.
-I've experienced middle-school-level social anxiety all my life.
-It's a product of living in my head, among other things.
-I began writing and performing stand-up in 2015, shortly after coming out as queer.
+CHOKE ARTIST explores how anxiety affects the voice and how hard it can be to communicate authentically.
+I started doing stand-up in 2015, shortly after coming out as queer.
 It was a way for me to find my new voice.
-A fresh BFA acting grad living in Austin, I auditioned for lots of projects, and saw myself in none of the scripts.
-While working as a bar host, there's little to do when it's slow but daydream.
+A fresh BFA acting grad living in Austin, I auditioned for lots of projects and saw myself in very few of the scripts.
+Working as a bar host at the time, most of my job was daydreaming.
 One night at the host stand, I spaced out as usual and twisted my choker around my finger.
-That feeling of unaware asphyxiation, the concept for a piece about a candid comedian onstage unable to self-express off-stage emerged.
-I wrote the project to star in, and for locations I hoped we'd gain easy access.
-Guided by my obsessions with Shakespeare and the imagery in Alan Ball's AMERICAN BEAUTY screenplay, the film questions how our fantasy lives can directly affect our waking lives...how our hearts can lead us...if we let them.
-The CHOKE ARTIST half-hour comedy pilot is in revision.
+That feeling of unaware asphyxiation inspired me to write about an imaginative, blunt comedian onstage unable to self-express off-stage.
+I wrote the project to star in and for locations I hoped we'd gain easy access.
+Guided by my obsessions with Shakespearian verse and the imagery in Alan Ball's AMERICAN BEAUTY screenplay, the film investigates how our fantasy lives can motivate action in our waking lives and the power of simply speaking up.
+The CHOKE ARTIST half-hour pilot is in revision.